-Thanks to Amy Squillacote for contributing material to the tutorial.
-And, of course, thanks to everyone at Kitware, Sandia, and CSimSoft for their hard work in making ParaView what it is today.
+Thanks to Amy Squillacote, David DeMarle, and W. Alan Scott for contributing material to the tutorial.
+And, of course, thanks to everyone at Kitware, Sandia National Laboratories, Los Alamos National Laboratory, and CSimSoft for their hard work in making ParaView what it is today.

-Sandia is a multiprogram laboratory operated by Sandia Corporation, a Lockheed Martin Company, for the United States Department of Energy's National Nuclear Security Administration under contract DE-AC04-94AL85000.
+Sandia National Laboratories is a multi-program laboratory managed and operated by Sandia Corporation, a wholly owned subsidiary of Lockheed Martin Corporation, for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-AC04-94AL85000.